-Newcsn Posted April 7 Share Posted April 7 We had a very generous neighbor offer us a set of pressure-treated wooden stairs to use at the entry of our 06 Dynasty.
+Newcsn Posted April 7, 2024 Posted April 7, 2024 We had a very generous neighbor offer us a set of pressure-treated wooden stairs to use at the entry of our 06 Dynasty.
 I was under the impression that when we flip the “Step” switch on the passenger console that the steps would stay retracted when the door was opened.
 Am I incorrect in my assumption?
-Thanks Link to comment Share on other sites More sharing options...
+Thanks

-timaz996 Posted April 7 Share Posted April 7 That switch will keep the steps out when you shut the door.
-(So the steps don't go in and out every time you open the door) Link to comment Share on other sites More sharing options...
+timaz996 Posted April 7, 2024 Posted April 7, 2024 That switch will keep the steps out when you shut the door.
+(So the steps don't go in and out every time you open the door)

-Newcsn Posted April 7 Author Share Posted April 7 56 minutes ago, timaz996 said: That switch will keep the steps out when you shut the door.
+Newcsn Posted April 7, 2024 Author Posted April 7, 2024 56 minutes ago, timaz996 said: That switch will keep the steps out when you shut the door.
 (So the steps don't go in and out every time you open the door) Gotcha - I knew that happened, but I was thinking there was a way to override & keep the steps closed when the door is opened.
 Maybe I dreamt that!
-Link to comment Share on other sites More sharing options...

-jacwjames Posted April 7 Share Posted April 7 I've got a fuse in my front drivers side electrical bay for the step switch.
+jacwjames Posted April 7, 2024 Posted April 7, 2024 I've got a fuse in my front drivers side electrical bay for the step switch.
 If you have one you might try pulling it and see if that works for you.
-1 Link to comment Share on other sites More sharing options...
+1

-Newcsn Posted April 8 Author Share Posted April 8 17 hours ago, jacwjames said: I've got a fuse in my front drivers side electrical bay for the step switch.
+Newcsn Posted April 8, 2024 Author Posted April 8, 2024 17 hours ago, jacwjames said: I've got a fuse in my front drivers side electrical bay for the step switch.
 If you have one you might try pulling it and see if that works for you.
 Bingo - thank you!
-Link to comment Share on other sites More sharing options...

-Solution Frank McElroy Posted Tuesday at 03:50 AM Solution Share Posted Tuesday at 03:50 AM This is how your Dynasty should work: With the entry door closed and the steps retracted, turn OFF the step switch.
+Solution Frank McElroy Posted April 30, 2024 Solution Posted April 30, 2024 This is how your Dynasty should work: With the entry door closed and the steps retracted, turn OFF the step switch.
 This should keep the steps in when the door is open or closed.
 However, if the engine ignition is turned ON and the door is opened, it will override the step OFF switch setting and extend the steps.
 If you have the door open with the steps extended and you turn the step switch OFF, the steps will stay extended when the door open or closed.
-1 Link to comment Share on other sites More sharing options...
+1

-Tom Cherry Posted Tuesday at 04:32 PM Share Posted Tuesday at 04:32 PM That logic is also used, almost 99% on all the steps.
+Tom Cherry Posted April 30, 2024 Posted April 30, 2024 That logic is also used, almost 99% on all the steps.
 FWIW.
 I always keep mine extended.....until I turn on the ignition and they retract.
 Others prefer that the open and close every time the door is opened or closed...which I think causes premature failure as the motor only has so many "cycles"....
 In that mode....when the door is opened....assuming ignition OFF, they extend....stay extended....and only cycle with the ignition switch.
 That's the logic....
-Link to comment Share on other sites More sharing options...

-Newcsn Posted 19 hours ago Author Share Posted 19 hours ago @Frank McElroy Thanks for your feedback!
+Newcsn Posted May 1, 2024 Author Posted May 1, 2024 @Frank McElroy Thanks for your feedback!
 However, is it possible my Dynasty may be one of those snowflakes?
 When I turn OFF the step switch the only thing it does is keep the step extended when the coach isn’t running.
 It will not keep the step retracted.
 I experimented w/ it both ways.
 My solution was to unplug the motor w/ the steps retracted.
 Then when we got ready to head north I reached under & plugged the steps back in.
 And @Tom Cherry, we employ your procedure of keeping the steps extended when we’re parked & don’t have the constructed steps.
 Thanks again!
-1 Link to comment Share on other sites More sharing options...
+1

 Recommended Posts